programmatoroSeduto/rt2_assignment_1/README.md

 	ros2 run ros2_bridge_support_pkg ros2_bridge_support_node &
 	```

-	The code should generate this output on the console:
+	The code should generate this output on the console (a little bit refined, because the real output you can see on the screen at this point from the ROS2 sde ... is technically wrong right now; I changed a bit the output here in order to avoid confusion, but the "feeling" of the output is the same):

 	```
 	[INFO] [1650725212.212647100] [ros2_bridge_support_node]: --- (in) SERVICE client in ROS1 service in ROS2: /user_interface